Thank you for your help keeping families safe and cool.

 Children with asthma, the elderly with respiratory issues, and people burdened by illness will need help escaping the summer heat.

-The summer of 2016 was our 15th annual fan and airconditioner drive.
-In cooperation with Huntington Bank, WCPO - 9 On Your Side, Tedia Company, The Beach Waterpark, and Braun Heating & Air Conditioning, St. Vincent de Paul raised over $55,000 from individuals in the community and distributed 400 air conditioners and 600 fans to neighbors in need.
+In cooperation with WCPO - 9 On Your Side, Huntington Bank, and Braun Heating & Air Conditioning, St. Vincent de Paul hopes to collect 350 air conditioners and 500 fans for neighbors in need.

 Here's how you can help.